JordanJChan/Brick-Breaker/README.md

 ## Overview
 The program is meant to recreate the famous computer game "Brick Breaker" using Pygame.
 The game is for one player where they control a paddle to hit the ball to prevent it from falling to the bottom of the screen.
 The ball bounces around to destroy all the bricks to clear the level and score points.

-## How to Run the Program
-Ensure that Python and Pygame is installed.
-Run ```main.py``` and the game window will pop up.
-If you want to end the game, press the red "X" on the top right corner of the window to close it.

 ## Extra Feature 1: Bricks creating balls
 One extra feature added into the game is the ability for bricks to create balls.
 When a ball hits a blue brick, another ball will spawn and bounce around to destroy other bricks.
 This feature makes the game more fun and interesting as the user can have more balls to hit.
 At the same time, creating more balls allows the game to continue longer because it will take more time for the player to let all the balls fall to the bottom of the screen to lose a life.
 Additionally, when a user clears a level with more than one ball, all the balls they have will also move onto the next level.